-Subsequently, we shall restrict ourself to integral ideals in a given ideal class, then both \eqref{2eq: general average over ideals, r = 2} and \eqref{2eq: general average over ideals, r = 3} hold if the sums are over these ideals.
+Subsequently, we shall restrict ourselves to the integral ideals in a given ideal class, then both \eqref{2eq: general average over ideals, r = 2} and \eqref{2eq: general average over ideals, r = 3} hold if the sums are over these ideals.
 More precisely, given an ideal $\fra$ of $\frO$, we have

-where $[\gamma]$ is the orbit in $\Fx$ that contains $\gamma$, under the action of $\frO^{\times}$, namely, $ [\gamma] = \left\{ \gamma \epsilon : \epsilon \in \frO^{\times} \right\} $.
+where $[\gamma]$ is the orbit in $\Fx$ that contains $\gamma$, under the action of $\frOO^{\times}$, namely, $ [\gamma] = \left\{ \gamma \epsilon : \epsilon \in \frOO^{\times} \right\} $.

 \delete{ Hence, we have

 }

 \begin{lem} Let $V > 0$.
 For $T \in \BR_+^{r_1 + r_2}$ define $ \RN (T) = \prod_{\vv} T_{\vv}^{N_{\vv}} $ and $ F_{\infty} (T) = \left\{ x \in F_{ {\infty}} : \| x \|_{\vv} \leqslant T_{\vv}^{N_{\vv}} \right\}$.
 Suppose that $ V \RN (T) \geqslant 1$.
 Then, for all $\gamma \in \Fx$ with $|\RN \gamma | \geqslant 1/ V$, we have